bharatUSAA/bbu-gf/docs/faq.md

 Membership rates will be determined by the selected membership level (e.g. Governing, Operational or Subscriber).
 Details can be found in [Pricing](./gf_info/fee_schedule.md).

 ### Who is responsible for hosting and managing a node?
 Any member of the Bedrock Business Utility that is required to host a utility infrastructure node is considered a Steward and is responsible for the financial demands of hosting a node.
 Such expenditures are considered out-of-pocket expenses and are not related to the members annual membership obligations.
-See [membership types](./gf_info/membership.md).
+See [membership types](./gf_info/membership.md) and [Member Technical and Organizational Policies](./gf_controlled/member_top.md).

 ### What are the participation requirements for members with respect to working groups?
 Governing and Operational members will be required to assign participation of appropriately skilled resource(s) on as part of committees/working groups as well as the technical project.
 Subscribers are not required to fulfill such requirements.
-See [membership types](./gf_info/membership.md).
+See [membership types](./gf_info/membership.md)
 ### What is a financially incentive for a Steward to continue long-term participation?
 Each participating member will need to make an annual decision on the ROI of their investment.